Medieval Music Instruments Overview

 Critical Thinking Questions

-- What similar instruments from the Medieval Era are still used today?
+- What instruments from the Medieval Era are ancestors of instruments we use today?

 - What instrument family is the dulcimer?